Skip to main content

 Surplus earnings

 The surplus earnings rules apply whether you are employed or self-employed or both.
-The rules allow excess earnings to be carried forward from one assessment period to another if certain conditions are met.
+The rules mean that excess earnings are carried forward from one assessment period to another if certain conditions are met.
+They are then treated as extra income in a later assessment period.

 Many stacks of coins with translucent arrows pointing upwards above them.